What are we doing to minimise the risks?

 - We've replaced our drinking fountain with a new hand washing basin in the main climbing area

 - We've replaced the grey carpet in the main climbing area with a new wood effect flooring which will be much easier to keep clean (and also looks amazing)

-- The guidelines allow us to have 1 climber per 9 square metres, which translates to a max capacity of 67 people (excluding the cafe, upstairs and staff areas).
+- The guidelines allow us to have 1 climber per 9 square metres, which translates to a max capacity of approx 75 people (excluding the cafe and staff areas).
 We have limited things lower than this initially, and plan to work towards this capacity as and when it feels safe to do so

 - All climbing will initially be by pre-booked sessions only, and climbers will need to check out as well as check in as normal